mayamccann/Weather-Dashboard/README.md

 ## 💡 Description

-* The purpose of this challenge is to create an interactive webpage that allows users to complete a timed-coding quiz!
-The funcitionality of this web application will determine the level of success this webpage holds to its users.
-Not only do the interactive users embrace the applied knowledge of the developers, this quiz offers furthering education through the quiz.
-This focal point of this code quiz is Web APIs, but there are bonus questions that cover HTML, CSS, JavaScript and Git.
+* The purpose of this challenge is to create an interactive webpage that allows users to obtain weather info cards based on the location desired by the user!
+The functionality of this web application will determine the level of success this webpage holds to its users.
+Not only do the interactive users embrace the applied knowledge of the developers, this weather dashboard webpage allows users to understand the importance of APIs.
+The focal point of the Weather Dashboard is to benefit users by allowing easy access to assist in planning their day or travels.

 * JavaScript, HTML and CSS skills will be showcased when users view this webpage that focuses on functionality of the application.